graphcore-research/track-and-visualize/development.md

 Arguments should be the names of any columns that are required to generate the plot along with any arguments for the underlying plotting function(s)

 `_query`
-Arguments are; `pd.DataFrame` and the set of values which to filter out the sets of rows query for the plot and/or the set of columns required for the visualisation
+Arguments are; `pd.DataFrame` and the set of values which to filter out the sets of rows query for the plot and/or the set of columns required for the visualization

 `_plot_single`
 Arguments are; `pd.DataFrame` and a `matplotlib.axes.Axes`
-This is where the plotting function from Matplotlib or Seaborn (or any other visualisation library built on top of MPL) lives.
+This is where the plotting function from Matplotlib or Seaborn (or any other visualization library built on top of MPL) lives.

-No querying of data should take place here, however you can transform the DF from wide to long format, etc, normalise values before visualisation etc..
+No querying of data should take place here, however you can transform the DF from wide to long format, etc, normalise values before visualization etc..

 `_plot_facet` (only for `_BaseFacetPlotter`)
 Arguments are;  `pd.DataFrame` and a `matplotlib.figure.Figure`